OohBleh/OohBleh.github.io/_posts/2022-2-28-losing-seed.md

 ![bad map wow](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/heinous-map.png){:height="433px" width="547px"}
 {: refdef}

-As an integer, this seed is $$3,431,382,150,268,629$$ or $$\sim 3.4$$ quadrillion, but we make no claim that this is the first unwinnable seed.
+As an integer, this seed is $$3,431,382,150,268,629$$ or $$\sim 3.4$$ quadrillion, but we make no claim that this is the first seed (as a positive integer) which is unwinnable.
 This seed has the following properties:

 1. Neow only offers $$1$$ removal, gold, or a swap into Cursed Key.
 2. The map forces a burning elite fight (max HP Lagavulin) on floor $$6$$ with no shops or rest sites beforehand.